Skip to content

 from_dec_mapping classmethod

-Constructs a variable-to-fixed code from the decoding map $\Dec$.
+Constructs a variable-to-fixed length code from the decoding mapping $\Dec$.

 Parameters: